 By Vasundhara Rastogi

-GST impact on imports
+GST impact on imported goods and services

 In the previous tax system, the imports of goods were subject to import duties such as custom duty, countervailing duty (equivalent to excise duty), and special additional duty (equivalent to value added tax), and the import of services was subject to service tax.